Jyotisaini-2001/to-do-App/README.md

 -  Users can edit and delete tasks by clicking on the three dots.
 -  In the edit functionality, users can edit the priority and status of tasks only.
 -  Users can delete tasks by clicking on the delete option.
--  Tasks can be filtered based on assignee name and date.
 -  There are three states for tasks: Pending, In Progress, and Completed.
+-  OpenWeatherAPI integration has been added to fetch weather data based on location.
+-  Authentication feature has been implemented using Redux for state management.

 ## Used:
 - Redux is used to manage the application's state, including storing the tasks and updating the state when adding or removing tasks.